velastack/patterns/README.md

 classes, or native). `remote.ts` is the remote binding in the shadcn style, so a new field type is added once there and once in the formsnap renderer (`index.ts`).
 The integration suite checks the plain path against the `bare` baseline (`sv create`), not a Vela template.

+### Plain projects

+Two more inputs follow the `flash` / `serverTests` convention, detected by the CLI and defaulting to what a Vela template has:

+- `metaTags` (`enable-content-negotiation`): when `false`, the demo page's `+page.ts`, which imports `svelte-meta-tags`, is left out.
+Default `true`; the CLI sets it from `package.json`.
+- `server` (`enable-cms`): the app runs as a Node server, so the SQLite backend can be hosted in it.
+Defaults to `features.backend`; the CLI sets it when it finds `@sveltejs/adapter-node` in a project without PocketBase.
+  The self-hosted install also brings `@velastack/kit`, which only a backend template already has.

+A pattern whose pages exist only as shadcn-svelte markup sets `requires.ui: "shadcn"`: `enable-api-keys`, `enable-auth`, `enable-auth-remote`, `enable-blog`, `enable-notifications`, `enable-payments`, `enable-subscriptions`, `enable-teams`, `generate-scaffold` and `generate-scaffold-remote`.
+Patterns with a plain variant (the form generators, `enable-i18n`, `enable-ai`) leave it unset and follow `features.ui`.
+The CLI refuses a `requires.ui: "shadcn"` pattern in a `plain` project before calling `generate`, so nothing is half-applied.
+As a backstop, `installComponents()` throws `MissingShadcnError` (exported) when the project has no `components.json`, before it writes anything.

+`enable-backend` brings the server test harness to a project without one: `test/setup.ts` and, when the project configures vitest nowhere, the `vitest.config.ts` that loads it, both reported as creates.

 ## UI components